svenluijten/svenluijten.com/source/_posts/laravel-facades-vs-class-aliases.md

 ---

 There's a difference between what Laravel calls facades and class aliases.
-Let's take a look at both, and how they became so intertwined with each other in the public eye.
+Let's take a look at both, how they're different from each other, and how they became so intertwined with each other in the public eye.

 ## Facades
-Facades are nothing but _proxies_ to an object in the service container.
+A facade in Laravel is nothing but _a proxy_ to an object in the service container.
 In other words, if an object is bound to the service container as `'my-service'`, you can call methods on that object by using static methods on the following
 facade: